silverbulletmd/silverbullet/website/Space Lua.md

 > **warning** Experimental
-> This is a **highly experimental** feature still under active development.
+> This is an **experimental** feature still under active development.
 It is documented here primarily for the real early adopters as this feature develops.
 >
 > If you want to experiment, be sure to use the [edge builds](https://community.silverbullet.md/t/living-on-the-edge-builds/27/5).